zhenfeizhang/ntru-crypto/README.md

 ===
 What is NTRU?
 -------------
 NTRU is a lattice-based public key cryptosystem from Security Innovation and the leading alternative to RSA and Elliptic Curve Cryptography (ECC) due to its higher performance and resistance to attacks from quantum computers.
 NTRU was developed in 1996 as a visionary solution to cyber security challenges for the twenty-first century.
-NTRU is based on a mathematical problem called the “Approximate close lattice vector problem” and comprises three algorithms:  NTRUEncrypt, NTRUSign, and PASSSign.
+NTRU is based on a mathematical problem called the “Approximate close lattice vector problem” and comprises three algorithms:  NTRUEncrypt, NTRUMLS, and PASS=.
 It has been reviewed and published in scholarly journals and presented at Crypto, Eurocrypt, and RSA, and has been adopted in IEEE and X9 standards

 What makes NTRU fast?
 ---------------------